Zweih/qp/README.md

 - `updated` - when the package was last updated
 - `built` - when the package was built
 - `size` - package size on disk
+- `freeable` - the amount storage that will be freed if the package is uninstalled
 - `name` - package name
 - `reason` - installation reason (explicit/dependency)
 - `version` - installed package version